-The holiday stress of shopping, travel, decorating, cooking, and hosting are enough to keep you in a state of perpetual motion.
+The holiday stress of shopping, travel, decorating, cooking, and hosting is enough to keep you in a state of perpetual motion.
 So it’s no surprise that many people forget to pause and practice gratitude during this busy time of year.
 But doing so can go a long way toward enhancing your enjoyment of the festive season.

 The Science Behind Gratitude